Out of Many, One: Portraits of America's Immigrants

-Exhibit Coming to the George W. Bush Presidential Center
+Exhibit Open Now at the George W. Bush Presidential Center

-On April 20, 2021, President George W. Bush will publish a new book entitled Out of Many, One: Portraits of America’s Immigrants, which will bring to the forefront the stories of individuals who exemplify our proud history as a nation of immigrants.
+In Out of Many, One: Portraits of America's Immigrants, a powerful new collection of oil paintings and stories, President George W. Bush spotlights the inspiring journeys of America’s immigrants and the contributions they make to the life and prosperity of our nation.
 Through 43 powerful four-color portraits — personally painted by the President himself — and their accompanying stories, Out of Many, One reminds us of the countless ways in which America has been strengthened by those who have come here in search of a better life.

-A public exhibition of the portraits and an in-depth look at the many issues surrounding the immigration debate in our country will run from April 2021 through January 3, 2022 at the George W. Bush Presidential Center.
+A public exhibition of the portraits and an in-depth look at the many issues surrounding the immigration debate in our country will runs through January 3, 2022 at the George W. Bush Presidential Center.

 “At its core, immigration is a sign of a confident and successful nation.
 It says something about our country that people all around the world are willing to leave their homes and leave their families and risk everything to come to our country.
 Their talent and hard work and love of freedom have helped us become the leader of the world.
 Our generation must ensure that America remains a beacon of liberty and the most hopeful society the world has ever known.
 We must always be proud to welcome people as fellow Americans.
 Our new immigrants are just what they've always been — people willing to risk everything for the dream of freedom.”

 — President George W. Bush

 Interested in Bringing Out of Many, One to Your Community?